8 Top Beauty Industry Trends (2024)

 Pretexting is the human equivalent of phishing, and it is often the first phase in a larger, more grand scheme to access a victim’s information.

-Tailgaiting is used to trick employees into gaining physical access to a company’s premises.
-Once the attacker is in the restricted area, they use the electronic software devices to breach a network and mine valuable data.
+Tailgating is used to trick employees into gaining physical access to a company’s premises.
+Once the attacker is in the restricted area, they use electronic software devices to breach a network and mine valuable data.

 8. Increased Demand for Cybersecurity Professionals

-According to Google search data, the market for cybersecurity jobs has seen an increase of 376%.
+According to Google search data, the market for cybersecurity jobs has seen an increase of over 669% over 10 years.

 The Bureau of Labor Statistics estimates that the cybersecurity industry will grow by over 30% throughout the next decade, making it the fastest-growing industry in the US.

-Some estimates even estimate that the global cybersecurity workforce will have over 3.5 million vacancies by the end of 2021.
+Some estimates even suggested that the global cybersecurity workforce would have over 3.5 million vacancies by the end of 2021.

 Source: Cybersecurity Ventures